eoinkane/sem-coursework/use-cases/18/use-case-18.md

 ## MAIN SUCCESS SCENARIO

-1. The member of the organisation requires access to this population information of the top N populated capital cities in the world.
+1. The member of the organisation requires access toAll the capital cities in the world organised by largest population to smallest.
-2. The member of the organisation provides N as the given input.
-3. The member of the organisation extracts a report of All the capital cities in the world organised by largest population to smallest..
+2. The member of the organisation extracts a report of All the capital cities in the world organised by largest population to smallest..
-4. The member of the organisation now has the information available to them in a report.
+3. The member of the organisation now has the information available to them in a report.

 ## EXTENSIONS